-CIST 1210 Introduction to Oracle
+CIST 1210 Introduction to Oracle Databases (4)

-Databases (4)
+This course provides an introduction to the Oracle database management system platform and to

-This course provides an introduction to the Oracle database management system platform and to Structured Query Language (SQL).
+Structured Query Language (SQL).
 Topics include database vocabulary, normalization, Oracle DML and DDL statements, SQL Statements, views and constraints.

-COMP 1000 - Introduction to Computer Literacy, with a minimum grade of "C".
+- Pre-requisites: All required - CIST 1001 Computer Concepts, with a minimum grade of "C".